epogrebnyak/lamr/README.md

 > Start learning Python syntax and usage.

 * Where to run a Python program.
 Local vs online ([Google Colab](https://colab.research.google.com/), [repl.it](https://replit.com/)) installation.
 Jupyter notebooks vs plain code.
 * Language syntax.
 A very minimal set of 10 things to learn to program: numbers, strings, lists, tuples, variables, operators, `for` loop, `if`/`else`, functions and methods.
+Sample toy projects.
-* Sample toy projects (TBA)
+* Read and ask:
-* Reading documentation.
-Python standard library and popular packages.
+  - Reading documentation: Python standard library and popular packages.
-* Effective search: what to expect on your first Google page?
+  - Search and evaluate: what to expect on first Google page?
-* Asking questions right: 'this code doesn't work' vs an MWE.
+  - Asking help right: 'the code doesn't work' vs an [MRE](https://replit.com/).
-* Using code generation assistants (Copilot, ChatGPT, and similar)
+  - Using code generation assistants (Copilot, ChatGPT, and similar)
 * Discussion: Is learning Python a good bet (looking from survey data)?
 * Common pitfalls and workarounds in programming start.
-* What are code practice sites (Leetcode, Codewars, and similar).
+* Code practice sites ([Leetcode](https://leetcode.com/), [Codewars](https://www.codewars.com), and similar).

 ### P1.
 Designing Programs